AkLabx/diary/README.md

     npm install
     ```
 2.  **Set up Supabase:**
     This project uses Supabase for the backend.
-    - First, create a project on [supabase.com](https://supabase.com).
-    - Run the SQL setup instructions found in the comments of `lib/supabaseClient.ts` to configure your database tables and security policies.
+You will need to create a project on [supabase.com](https://supabase.com) and follow the SQL setup instructions in `lib/supabaseClient.ts` to configure your database tables and security policies.
+Once your project is created, update the `supabaseUrl` and `supabaseKey` in the same file.
-    - Create a file named `.env.local` in the root of the project.
-    - Copy the contents of `.env.example` into your new `.env.local` file.
-    - Replace the placeholder values with your actual Supabase Project URL and Anon Key from your Supabase project's API settings.

 3.  **Run the development server:**
     ```bash
     npm run dev